-I can almost bet that if you whipped out your phone right now, there would be a few games on it.
-You've probably amassed at least a console or two in your time.
+I bet that if you whipped out your phone, there would be a few games on it.
+You've probably kept at least one game console in your house.
 Maybe you've even indulged in a couple of gadgets.
 But what about your kitty companion?
 Think he can't appreciate the complexities of modern technology?
 I wouldn't be so certain.
 Although basic playthings should be a staple in any feline-loving household, high-tech cat toys are beginning to pop up all over the place.
 Not only are they neat for us, but they are also pretty fun for our frisky friends.
 After all, they do all of the things that their regular toys do, but in more novel, exciting ways.
 In this article, we'll look into five really cool toys to help update playtime.

 Top Five High-Tech Cat Toys